Incomprehensible/Mad_Bot/README.md

 ## Fix list for new hardware revisions
 * MEMS microphone footprint flipped
+* Non-fixed Buck-Boost mentioned in the schematics instead of 3.3V fixed
 * 6V regulator doesn't disconnect the load if disabled because of topology - extra switch needed
 * Battery connector is hard to remove - source power switch needed
 * Better (aligned) placement for camera & ToF sensors